 This is supported by the data, too.
 According to Nielsen figures, for the week ending March 14th, sales of wine, spirits, and beer, cider, and malt beverages all went up significantly, wine and spirit sales by over 25% when compared to the previous year.
-Online alcohol sales rose even more—by 42%.
+Online alcohol sales rose by 42%.
 Studies also suggest that economic crises can increase both alcohol consumption and alcohol-related health problems, although they can also influence people to spend less money on alcohol, since they also have less disposable income.

 Here are a few more statistics about alcohol consumption during social distancing:

-- According to reports, sales from some online alcohol purveyors are up over 200%; the ordering app Drizly—which partners with retailers to deliver alcohol—had sales rise by 300%
+According to reports, sales from some online alcohol purveyors are up over 200%; the ordering app Drizly—which partners with retailers to deliver alcohol had sales rise by 300%

-- Excessive alcohol use may make some people more susceptible to illness: According to a 2015 article in Alcohol Research, “clinicians have long observed an association between excessive alcohol consumption and adverse immune-related effects such as susceptibility to pneumonia.
+Excessive alcohol use may make some people more susceptible to illness.
+According to a 2015 article in Alcohol Research, “clinicians have long observed an association between excessive alcohol consumption and adverse immune-related effects such as susceptibility to pneumonia.
 Alcohol disrupts immune pathways in complex and seemingly paradoxical ways.”

-- Some experts have already seen an increase in drug and alcohol relapses due to the pandemic
+Some experts have already seen an increase in drug and alcohol relapses due to the pandemic.

 Our present crisis is both a health crisis and an economic crisis.
 People struggling with substance use are particularly vulnerable to increased drinking (or drug use) during this time, and as a recovery coach I’m already beginning to see it in my work.
 I can’t say for sure if more people are having trouble, but I do know that isolating at home can be a person in recovery’s worst enemy.
-I’ve taken many calls from people who want to seek help, but many are refusing to pursue traditional forms of recovery—and, in some cases, for good reason.
+I’ve taken many calls from people who want to seek help, but many are refusing to pursue traditional forms of recovery.
+In some cases, for good reason.
 Some people are refusing to consider rehab because of their concerns about their families and about the safety of inpatient facilities.
 Others simply believe that their substance use is helping them cope through this crisis.